google/starthinker/README.md

 ## Whats The Most Basic Use?

-For a quick start that will do nothing other than show how to sucesfully run recipes, try:
+For a quick start that will do nothing other than show how to successfully run recipes, try:

 ```
 git clone https://github.com/google/starthinker